 • Public drug use.
 Same as drinking – don’t do it.
 You could face a hefty fine.

 • Don’t assume your rights will be respected by the RCMP.
-Most are respectable however a small percentage are young men looking to prove something while abusing their position.
-Be safe and do not question their authority, or anticipate a possible bad experience.
+Most are respectable however a percentage are young men looking to prove something and they will abuse their power.
+Be safe and do not question their authority; the consequences could be a bad experience.

 • Using someone’s ski pass.
 It’s landed more than one local without a pass for the year.
 If the ski hill is really miffed, they’ll ban you from the area for good and have you charged with theft.

 • Fernie has a noise bylaw.
 In other words, turn it down after 11pm unless you want a visit from the RCMP.

 • Parking in the wrong spot could earn you a tow.
 Snow removal is serious business here and the City will tow you if your car is on the wrong side of the street or in a “no parking after 3 am” area.
 For more info, contact the City at 250-423-6817.

 • Dogs running amuck.
 Leash your dog for for pete’s sake, clean up the poop.
 You could be fined if you don’t.
 And while you’re at it, buy a city license; it’s inexpensive ($25) and it could result in your lost pet finding their way home.